saaduddin555/Automation_with_Python/01-Python_Crash_Course/Python_Notes_Part-01.md

 When writing code, using correct syntax is critical.
 Even a small typo, like a missing parenthesis bracket or an extra comma, can cause a syntax error and the code won't execute at all.
 If your code results in an error or an exception, pay close attention to syntax and watch out for minor mistakes.
 A single wrong character could take hours to identify in long code so it is important to be mindful of syntax when writing code.

 Common syntax errors:

+  .
 Misspellings

+  .
 Incorrect indentations

+  .
 Missing or incorrect key characters:

+        .
 Bracket types - ( curved ), [ square ], { curly }

+        .
 Quote types - "straight-double" or 'straight-single', “curly-double” or ‘curly-single’

+        .
 Block introduction characters, like colons - :

+  .
 Data type mismatches

+  .
 Missing, incorrectly used, or misplaced Python reserved words

+  .
 Using the wrong case (uppercase/lowercase) - Python is a case-sensitive language

 If your syntax is correct, but the script has unexpected behavior or output, this may be due to a semantic problem.
 Syntax is like the vocabulary, grammar, spelling, and punctuation of code.
 Semantics are the meaning and logic of coded statements.
 It is possible to have syntactically correct code that runs successfully, but doesn't do what we want it to do.

 Common semantic errors:
-Creating functional code, but getting unintentional output
+   . functional code, but getting unintentional output

+   .
 Poor logic structures in the design of the code

 When working with the code blocks in exercises for this course, be mindful of syntax and semantic (logic) errors, along with the overall result of your code.
 Just because you fixed an error doesn't mean that the code will have the desired effect when it runs!
 Once you’ve fixed an error in your code, don't forget to click Run to check your work.
 ---

-Study Guide: First Programming Concepts
+Study Guide: First Programming Concepts:

 This study guide provides a quick-reference summary of what you learned in this lesson and serves as a guide for the upcoming practice quiz.

-Functions
+Functions:

 A function is a piece of code that performs a unit of work.
 In the examples you've seen so far, you have only encountered the print() function, which outputs a message to the screen.
 You will use this function frequently in this course to check the results of your code.
 The syntax of the print() function is modeled in the example below.

-123
-#Syntax for printing a string of text.
+# Syntax for printing a string of text.
 Click Run to check the result.
 print("Hello world!")

-Reset
-Keywords
+Keywords:
 A keyword is a reserved word in a programming language that performs a specific purpose.
 In your first Python example, you briefly encountered the keywords for and in.
 Note that keywords will often appear in bold in this course.

 In the next few weeks, you will also learn the following keywords:

     Values: True, False, None
     Conditions: if, elif, else
     Logical operators: and, or, not
     Loops: for, in, while, break, continue
     Functions: def, return

 You don't need to learn this whole list now.
 We'll dive into each keyword as we encounter them.
 There are additional reserved keywords in Python.
 If you would like to read about them, please visit the linked “Python Keywords” article in the Resources section at the end of this study guide.